jkmaxwell/theranos/README.md

 ### Nicotine Study
 Presentation and product plan for Theranos + [Redacted Big Pharma Co] Nicotine study

+### Sales Deck
+This is the sales deck we'd use to pitch Theranos to people around 2008.

 ### Other Stuff

 ## What's not included?